Gazza7205/cloud-workshop-labs/lab-exercise4.md

 ![Lab Exercise 4 Recording]()

 ## 3. Repository Custom Resources
-There are several ways that Repository customer resources can be configured.
+There are several ways that Repository custom resources can be configured.
 This section shows two examples pointing to either a branch or tag in a Git repository.

 **Branch:**